gadfly361/soda-ash/README.md

 [![Build Status](https://travis-ci.org/gadfly361/soda-ash.svg?branch=master)](https://travis-ci.org/gadfly361/soda-ash)

+**DISCLAIMER 1** Currently, soda-ash only covers Semantic UI's Elements.

+**DISCLAIMER 2** Development is currently on hold.
+While I am really excited about this project, I don't forsee being able to work on it again until ~May 2016.
+At which point, I fully anticipate implementing breaking changes, sorry in advance.

 Soda-ash is an interface between clojurescript's [reagent](https://github.com/reagent-project/reagent) and [Semantic UI](http://semantic-ui.com/).

 Semantic UI is awesome ... however, at its core, you are concatenating